itsmetrina/weather-app/README.md

 ## Acknowledgements

 - Layout inspired by various free weather website templates.
-- OpenWeatherMap for providing the Geolocation, Current Weather, and Forecast APIs.
+- OpenWeatherMap for providing the Current Weather, and Forecast APIs.